XRPLF/XRPL-Standards/CONTRIBUTING.md

 #### Publishing a Candidate Specification

-When a Draft is considered stable, there is a call for review from the community to publish the document as a Candidate Specification.

-Assuming there is consensus to publish, a maintainer will remove the `d` from the document name, and update the `type` to `candidate-specification`.
+When a Draft is considered stable, there is a call for review from the community to publish the document as a Candidate Specification by making a PR to remove the `d` from the document folder name and update the `type` to `candidate-specification`.

 Once published as a Candidate Specification, no further substantive changes are allowed under the same XLS number.